Skip to content

 In this regard, probiotics could have a part to play in slowing down the spread of antibiotic resistance.
 Certain strains of probiotics have been demonstrated in clinical trials to prevent the side-effects associated with antibiotics.
-Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11 (found in ‘For those on antibiotics’) were given to 20 children suffering with respiratory tract infections, alongside their antibiotics.
-The trial showed that none of the children suffered any intestinal complaints during the treatment period, and their intestinal flora remained normal throughout.1
+Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11 were given to 20 children suffering with respiratory tract infections, alongside their antibiotics.
+The trial showed that none of the children suffered any intestinal complaints during the treatment period, and their intestinal flora remained normal throughout.3

 Choosing the correct probiotic strain to take whilst on antibiotics is vital as not all strains have the same beneficial effects.
 It is also important to know that the probiotics themselves have been tested for antibiotic resistant genes.
 All of our products come with the assurance that they have been screened for antibiotic resistance, and therefore do not contribute to its spread.

 We have been fortunate enough to be speaking with Lynne V. McFarland, an Infectious Epidemiologist at the University of Washington.
 Lynne is a global authority in the field of probiotic research, and we asked her for her views on antibiotic-resistance, and the role that probiotics could play.
 Lynne kindly provided us with the following quotation: